 1986 The mountain side, north 2014

-Both in triumph, but only one of them triumphs after this scene
+Both in triumph.
+Only one of them triumphs after this scene

-Shot of Tarascon at the Rhone for the watershot Epierre (not too high) Yannick Derrien doing Tell's jump at Epierre, look at the stack of boxes.
+Shot of Tarascon at the Rhone, for the watershot Epierre (not high) Yannick Derrien doing Tell's jump at Epierre, look at the stack of boxes!

-Chateau Virieu combined with chateau Miolans, see the locations page for Chateau Virieu for more information.
+Episode 6, Albion, is partly recorded in chateau Miolans.
+The exterior is Virieu castle.
+See the locations page for Chateau Virieu for more information.

 Gessler's residence in episode 6 Albion

-Above: Dantes rides to the castle of Virieu and enters the great door with iron pins on it and a minute later he enters the room of Gessler in Chateau Miolans.
+Dantes rides to the castle of Virieu and enters the great door with iron pins.
+A minute later he enters the room of Gessler in Chateau Miolans.